-\begin{defi} An extensional \MTT{} cosmos is a cosmos $F$ such that each mode is equipped with a morphism $\Mor[\SynEl m]{\SynTm m}{\SynTy m}$ representing inducing a universe closed under dependent products, sums, booleans, and extensional identity types.
-We further require that each map $\Mor[F\prn{\mu}]{F\prn{n}}{F\prn{m}}$ induce a \emph{dependent right adjoint}~\cite{birkedal:2020}.\footnote{These are essentially the same as modal types in \MTT{}, further equipped with a syntactically ill-behaved but semantically convenient elimination rule.} \end{defi}
+\begin{defi} An extensional \MTT{} cosmos is a cosmos $F$ such that each mode is equipped with a morphism $\Mor[\SynEl m]{\SynTm m}{\SynTy m}$ inducing a universe closed under dependent products, sums, booleans, and extensional identity types.
+We further require that each map $\Mor[F\prn{\mu}]{F\prn{n}}{F\prn{m}}$ induce a \emph{dependent right adjoint}~\cite{birkedal:2020,gratzer:journal:2021}.\footnote{These are essentially the same as modal types in \MTT{}, further equipped with a syntactically ill-behaved but semantically convenient elimination rule.} \end{defi}

-We have leveraged same intuition as natural models to regard $\SynTy m$ (respectively $\SynTm{m}$) as the collection of types (resp. terms), but without any representability requirements (they cannot be stated in LCCCs).
+We have leveraged the same intuition as natural models to regard $\SynTy m$ (respectively $\SynTm{m}$) as the collection of types (resp. terms), but without any representability requirements (they cannot be stated in LCCCs).
 Requiring closure of these universes under the connectives of \MTT{} then ensures that an \MTT{} cosmos induces a model of \MTT{} in the sense of \cite{gratzer:journal:2021}.
 Prior to proving this, however, we require the following standard category-theoretic fact: \begin{lem} Let $\CC$ be a 2-category and $\Mor[F]{\CC}{\CAT}$ be a pseudofunctor such that each $F\prn{f}$ is a right adjoint $F_!\prn{f} \Adjoint F\prn{f}$ then the left adjoints extend to a pseudofunctor $\Mor[F_!]{\Coop{\CC}}{\CAT}$. \end{lem}

-\begin{thm} An extensional \MTT{} cosmos induces a model of extensional \MTT{} with modal context structure is pseudonaturally equivalent to the pseudofunctor of left adjoints induced by Lemma~\ref{lemma:adjoint_pseudofunctor}.
-If the pseudofunctor of left adjoints is a strict 2-functor, it is equal to the modal context structure. \end{thm} \begin{proof} Fix an extensional \MTT{} cosmos $\Mor[F]{\Mode}{\CAT}$.
+\begin{thm} An extensional \MTT{} cosmos induces a model of extensional \MTT{} with modal context structure, which is pseudonaturally equivalent to the pseudofunctor of left adjoints induced by Lemma~\ref{lemma:adjoint_pseudofunctor}.
+If the pseudofunctor of left adjoints is a strict 2-functor, the modal context structure may instead be chosen to be equal to it. \end{thm} \begin{proof} Fix an extensional \MTT{} cosmos $\Mor[F]{\Mode}{\CAT}$.
 By Lemma~\ref{lemma:adjoint_pseudofunctor}, the left adjoints $F _ ! \prn \mu$ assemble into a pseudofunctor $\Mor[F _ !]{\Coop \Mode}{\CAT}$.
 We may strictify this functor to get a strict 2-functor $\Mor[\widehat F _ !]{\Coop \Mode}{\CAT}$ and a pseudonatural equivalence of categories $\Mor[\alpha]{F _ !}{\widehat F _ !}$.
 We claim that $\widehat{F}_!$ models extensional \MTT{}.

 For each mode $m$, we define the universe of types and terms as the Yoneda embedding of the universe already present in $\widehat{F}_!\prn{m}$: $\widehat {\SynEl m} = \Yo {\alpha _ m \prn {\SynEl m}}$.
 Because $\widehat{F}_!\prn{m}$ is finitely complete, this is a representable natural transformation.
 Moreover, since both $\alpha_m$ and $\Yo$ preserve LCCC structure, this universe is closed under the types in the types cosmos: dependent right adjoints for each $\mu$, dependent sums, products, booleans, and extensional identity types \etc{} Thus by \cite[Theorem 7.1]{gratzer:journal:2021} $\widehat{F}_!$ models extensional \MTT{}. \end{proof}